MaxwellDeJong/DCPose/docs/Installation.md

-4.Download our [pretrained models and supplementary](https://drive.google.com/drive/folders/1VPcwo9jVhnJpf5GVwR2-za1PFE6bCOXE?usp=sharing) .Put it in the directory `${DCPose_SUPP_DIR}`.
+4.Download our [pretrained models and supplementary](https://drive.google.com/drive/folders/1VPcwo9jVhnJpf5GVwR2-za1PFE6bCOXE?usp=sharing) .Put it in the directory `DcPose_supp_files/`.
 (Note that part of the pre-trained models are available, and more pre-train models will be released soon later.)

 ### Data preparation